opendevstack/ods-core/README.md

 <br>*Deployment:* There is one instance of the webhook proxy in each project's `cd` namespace.
 The base image of the webhook proxy is located in the central `ods` namespace

 1. [Nexus](nexus) - repository manager <br>
 Nexus is used as artifact manager throughout OpenDevStack.
 Each [`jenkins agent`](https://github.com/opendevstack/ods-quickstarters/tree/master/common/jenkins-agents) is configured to bind to the installed NEXUS to centralize build / dependency artifact resolution.
+In case one wants to upload an artifact to Nexus, jenkins component stage `odsComponentStageUploadToNexus` can be used.
 <br>*Deployment:* There is one central instance of Nexus in the `ods` project

 1. [Sonarqube](sonarqube) - Sofware quality management <br>
 The OpenDevStack version of Sonarqube - preconfigured with language plugins used by the [boilerplates](https://github.com/opendevstack/ods-quickstarters/tree/master).
-All generated `Jenkinsfile`s contain a stage `stageScanForSonarQube` for sourcecode review - which connects to this central instance.
+All generated `Jenkinsfile`s contain a stage `odsComponentStageScanWithSonar` for sourcecode review - which connects to this central instance.
 <br>*Deployment:* There is one central instance of SQ in the `ods` project

 1. [ODS Provisioning Application](ods-provisioning-app) - The 'entrypoint' to work with OpenDevStack<br>